tazihad/tazihad.github.io/_posts/2023-03-21-sync-google-drive-linux-clone.md

    ```

 2. Then we will create a test file called `RCLONE_TEST`.
-We will put this file in google drive `root` directory  using a browser to check access.
+We will put this file in google drive `root` directory and as well as our local directory where we are going to sync.
+We are doing this check access.
 This is a `rclone` feature for safety measure.
 You can create this file as `touch RCLONE_TEST` from terminal.
+Copy this file to our root directory of Google Drive and the local directory.
+Ex: `~/google-drive/RCLONE_TEST`
 3. Next we will sync our drive in a local folder.
 Let's create a `mydrive` folder in our home directory.
    ```
    mkdir -p ~/mydrive